-In this how-to blog post, we go through how to install and configure vCenter High Availability (HA) in the version 6.5U2d build 10964411, we will also discuss options, requirements and how vCenter HA works.
+In this how-to blog post, we go through how to install and configure vCenter High Availability (HA) in version 6.5U2d build 10964411, we will also discuss options, requirements and how vCenter HA works.

-Before starting let us have a quick look what was fix between vCenter Appliance versions regarding vCenter HA.
+Before starting let us have a quick look at what was fix between vCenter Appliance versions regarding vCenter HA.

 Known Issues from Earlier Releases – vCenter HA Issues

 - vCenter High Availability replication fails when user password expires

 - Deploying vCenter High Availability with an alternative Failover IP for the Passive node without specifying a Gateway IP address causes vCenter to fail

 - Deploying vCenter High Availability might fail if Appliance has a mixed case hostname when setting up the Appliance

 - SSH must be enabled on vCenter Server Appliance in order to configure vCenter HA

 - If an Active node reboots during an operation that removes vCenter HA Cluster configuration, you might need to start the Active node manually

 - If you attempt to reboot an Active node with intent to failover, the Active node may continue as an Active node after reboot